ndamatta/inventory-o/README.md

 # Overview
 Inventory-o.
-Your inventory, easier.
+Your inventory, easier.<br><br>
-Inventory management console app based on C# and the .NET ecosystem.
+Inventory management console app based on C# and the .NET ecosystem. <br>
 The goal was to work on how C# handles data persistence, work with modern libraries, and to build a complete application from scratch.

 This is a terminal-based inventory system that manages products through a JSON database.
 It supports full CRUD operations and can export data to PDF or CSV formats.
 The UI uses Spectre.Console to provide a clean, interactive command-line experience.